 At default all instruments are empty (no sound).
-The PSG and SCC do not have a default set of instruments as MSX-Music for example.
 At first it might be a little confusing but once you are used to it it will take little effort to create your own instruments.

 To edit the instruments you have to open the instrument editor using the [F2] key.
 There is a total of 31 instruments available.
 The instruments consist out of several parts:

 The name of the instrument is only for helping keep track of what instrument is which.
 The instruments names are always visible in the instrument menu area (top right) in the pattern and instrument editor.

 The macro is the most important part.
 Without it there is no sound.
 Each instrument macro has its own length and restart (loop) position.
 Each tic a macro step is processed.
 A macro step is built up like this:

 r ss TN fFFF nNN vV

 |r||Restart column.
 The [R] indicator marks the loop position.|

 |L||FM Voice link. (see note below)||'L'(enabled) or 'l'.|